AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 See [Running Integration Tests in PhpStorm][phpstorm run].

-## Prepare integration test execution {#setup}
+## Prepare integration test execution

-Before you can use the Magento integration test framework, you must prepare the test environment.
+Before you can use the integration test framework, you must prepare the test environment.
 Prerequisites for the test environment include the following:

 -  A dedicated integration test database